MapSurferNET/MapSurfer.NET-Docs/faq.md

 A collection of sample projects is available on [GitHub](https://github.com/MapSurferNET/MapSurfer.NET-Examples).

 >%!INFO!% <strong id="SLDStyles">I have map styles in SLD format.
 Is it possible to use them in MapSurfer.NET?</strong>

 Yes, it is.
 [MapSurfer.NET Studio](/usermanual/tools/msnstudio/export-import-styles.md) allows to import or export SLD styles into/from a native format.

+>%!INFO!% <strong id="Labeling">Can I produce cartographically plausible labeling?</strong>

+You sure can.
+MapSurfer.NET equipped with an advanced labeling engine that allows producing map lettering of a superior cartographic quality comparable to hand-drawn maps.
+For more information, check out [this article](/usermanual/labeling/index.md).

 ## Development